SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Portswiggger-labs/Newbie-labs/Access-control.md

  ### Access Control Vulnerabilty
 * *  *
 ### Broken Accesss Control
- Access control is the constraints on who is able to access a resources or perform a specific action.It depends on authentication and session management
+ Access control refers to constraints on who is able to access a resources or perform a specific action.It depends on authentication and session management
 ### Types
 - Vertical access control
 - Horizontal access control